the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md

 Based on Tim Head's _Zero-to-Binder_ workshops which can be found here: http://bit.ly/zero-to-binder and http://bit.ly/zero-to-binder-rise

+As you work through this tutorial, you will be launching a lot of Binder windows.
+Binder can take a long time to load, particularly if you're working with R, but this doesn't necessarily mean that your Binder will fail to launch.
+You can always refresh the window if you see the "... is taking longer to load, hang tight!" message.

 ## Running Code is more complicated than Displaying Code

 GitHub is a great service for sharing code, but the contents are **static**.